-SECTION 2 How to ask us to pay you back or to pay a bill you OLUTION L now to don do to pay you back or to pay a bin you have received ilave received
+SECTION 2 How to ask us to pay you back or to pay a bill you have received

-Section 2.1 How and where to send us your request for payment
+Section 2.1 How and where to send us your request for payment ------------- ---

 Send us your request for payment, along with your bill and documentation of any payment you have made.
 It's a good idea to make a copy of your bill and receipts for your records.